abhinandts2006-cmd/docpilot/README.md

 - Use `docpilot speed quality` for deeper context
 - Re-ingest with higher page limits or better source coverage

+## Testing

+Basic testing was performed by ingesting sample data and querying it through the CLI.

+Example:

+docpilot ingest "./docs/sample.pdf"
+docpilot ask "What is this document about?"

+Checks performed:
+- Ingestion completes without errors
+- CLI commands execute correctly
+- Retrieved answers are relevant to the source content

 ## Use Cases

 Query large documentation sets directly from the terminal without switching context